Where Aesthetics Meet the Algorithm

 So for me, it’s never “write a prompt, get an image.”
 It’s a much more layered, iterative process, closer to world-building than simple prompting.
 And I genuinely enjoy every part of it.

 Your AI images often have a distinctive illustrative quality to them.
-At a glance, I was at times convinced it had been made by a person rather than an algorithm.
+At first glance, someone might be convinced it had been made by a person rather than an algorithm.
 From what I tell, there is intentionality behind them.

 From your posts on Generative Art, you appear to describe AI as a "creative partner" rather than just a tool.
 What does that partnership actually look like in your day-to-day work?
 How do you decide when to lead and when to let the AI surprise you when making your images?